helium/HIP/0024-transfer-percentage-of-hotspot.md

 fair payouts.
 This change would have a positive effect on the speed at which the Helium Network is able to grow as the host-owner relationship would become less cumbersome.

-An additional motivation for this added functionality is the fact that this enables securitization of hotspots.
+An additional motivation for this functionality is the fact that this enables securitization of hotspots.
 For instance, an owner of a hotspot could sell off a percantage of his hotspot in order to raise cash to purchase an additional hotspot.
 In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on a market place